 Here’s how to do them correctly: Keep your feet, and knees close together at all times during the movement.
 Grab hold of a machine, bench or vertical pole, but hold on only for balance, not to assist you in the exercise.

 Next, keep your body in a straight line and lean back at a 30 to 70-degree angle, lower your body over your feet and return to near lockout.
 Notice that you don’t need to come back to total lockout.
-Rather, near lockout will keep your quads under constant tension.
+Instead, near lockout will keep your quads under constant tension.
 Strive for as many reps as possible, don’t rest too long between sets, and make those quads burn.

 For an additional challenge, grab a weight and cradle it in the arm that is not grabbing your support.
 One caveat: the first time you try them, you may feel clumsy and somewhat off-balance.
 But just stick with it, and it will become second nature.
 Also, they do not, in any way, shape or form replace regular squats.
 But they are great at the end of a hard leg workout to incinerate what’s left of your quads.